ResponsiveNZ/tailwind-starter-theme/README.md

 ## Features
 - System pages, contact page, blog
 - Easy to customise colors - all colors are defined in `tailwind.config.js`
-- Additional css files to restore minimal formatting - see below for details
+- Additional css files to restore rich editor styles - see below for details
 - Uses laravel-mix
+- Tailwind JIT mode for super small CSS file in development
 - Hot-reload for easy theme and site development
 - Loaded with Alpine.js, Glider.js and Sal.js

 ### Theme Options
-Basic website and company info, social, plus home sections is required.
+Basic website and company info, social media links.

 ### Theme Colors
 The theme uses a limited color selection.
 In the file `tailwind.config.js` you can find custom theme colours: primary, secondary and tertiary, plus white, error and transparent.